mongodb/docs/source/reference/replica-status.rst

 .. default-domain:: mongodb

-The :mongodb:command:`replSetGetStatus` provides an overview of the current status of a :term:`replica set`.
+The :dbcommand:`replSetGetStatus` provides an overview of the current status of a :term:`replica set`.
 Issue the following command against the "``admin``" database, in the :option:`mongo` shell: ::